aio-libs/aiozmq/docs/core.rst

       :return: endpoint
       :rtype: :class:`str`

-      :raises: :class:`ValueError` if the endpoint is a tcp DNS address.
+      :raise ValueError: if the endpoint is a tcp DNS address.
-      :raises: :class:`OSError` on error from ZeroMQ layer
+      :raise OSError: on error from ZeroMQ layer
-      :raises: :class:`TypeError` if *endpoint* is not a :class:`str`
+      :raise TypeError: if *endpoint* is not a :class:`str`

    .. method:: disconnect(endpoint)